Nepiki/Guides/Yu-Gi-Oh!-Forbidden-Memories-(PlayStation).md

 [Yu-Gi-Oh!
 Forbidden Memories](http://retroachievements.org/game/11388) game page.

 ### **Drop List**
 The drop list of cards for every duelist.
-Click on the name of a duelist to open the list of possible drops you can get when beating him or her.
+Click on the name of a duelist to open the list of possible drops you can get when beating him or her.<br>
 _The list is still Work In Progress!_
 <details>
   <summary>Simon Muran</summary>